prototypefund/Digital_Bargeld-docs/api-mint.rst

       // Coin public key, uniquely identifies the coin
       coin_pub: string;

-      // The denomination public key allows the mint to determine total coin value.
+      // The denomination public key allows the exchange to determine total coin value.
       denom_pub: RsaPublicKey;

       // Signature over the coin public key by the denomination.